Phosphorus: phosphorus pentachloride

 phosphorus pentachloride is known by the following synonyms:

-The phosphorus in phosphorus pentachloride formally is in the oxidation state 5.
+The oxidation number of phosphorus in phosphorus pentachloride is 5.

 - Hill system formula: Cl5P1

 - Appearance: crystalline solid

 - Melting point: 167°C